The Water Crisis in Northern Uganda: Why Clean Water Changes Everything

 The Difference Between Dirty Water and Clean Water

-Children arrive at school earlier and more consistently.
+• Children attend school earlier and more consistently.

 Water changes everything because water touches everything.